Geometaphors/Geometaphors/index.md

 <br>

 ## Motivation
-The language and metaphors used in the geosciences contributes to the culture and norms within the discipline.
-The structure of language can shape our world view, bounding how we communicate our human emotions or even the color of the sea (1).
-Scholars have shown that the assumptions we make about objects of scientific inquiry, especially the names assigned, can have real effects for our understanding of scientific processes (2-5).
+The language and metaphors used in the geosciences contributes to the culture and norms within the discipline. **The structure of language can shape our world view**, bounding how we communicate our human emotions or even the color of the sea (1).
+Scholars have shown that the assumptions we make about objects of scientific inquiry, especially the names assigned, can have **real effects for our understanding of scientific processes** (2-5).

-At an interactive AGU poster in 2019, PI Tamara Pico collected examples of gendered or sexual language overheard in the geosciences from scientists like you.
+At an interactive AGU poster in 2019, PI Tamara Pico collected examples of **gendered or sexual language overheard in the geosciences** from scientists like you.
 She found that the encountered language was sometimes striking and memorable, but other times routine and quotidian.
-Some people were extremely familiar with this type of language, and others had never heard it.
-This survey seeks to document potentially gendered, sexist, and sexual language within the geosciences to learn about its presence and the forms this language can take.
+Some people were extremely familiar with this type of language, and others had never heard it. **This survey seeks to document potentially gendered, sexist, and sexual language within the geosciences to learn about its presence and the forms this language can take**.

 <p style="text-align: left;">See the <a href="https://eos.org/articles/body-based-jargon-can-be-harassment-when-it-turns-sexual" target="_blank" style="color:#EC5578;">EOS article</a> "Body-Based Jargon Can Be Harassment When It Turns Sexual" to learn more!</p>